-sup se tick which services are plier: e connected to your property and give details of the
+Please tick which services are supplier: connected to y our property and give details of the

 Services Connected Supplier

-Gas / liquid petroleum gas ✓ SSE
+Gas / liquid petroleum gas

-Water mains / private water supply ✓ Scottish Water
+Water mains / private water supply √ Scottish water

-Electricity ✓ SSE
+Electricity √ Scottish power

-Mains drainage ✓ SL Council
+Mains drainage ✓ Scottish water

-Telephone ✓ вт
+Telephone ✓ ВТ

 Cable TV / satellite

-Broadband ✓ Virgin
+Broadband ✓ Talk talk

+In the way a continuous to the continuous at the Vac / Na

+).
+Is there a septic tank system at yo If you have answered yes, please a questions below: Yes / No

-ou have answered yes, please o you have appropriate cons harge from your septic tank?
-Yes / No Den't kno
+; . (i) Do you have appropriate conse nts for the disch narge from your septic tank?
+Yes / Ne / Den't knew

-Do you have a maintenance cou have answered yes, please a maintenance contract: - septic tank? the company with which you ¥os / No
+l. (ii) Do you have a maintenance con If you have answered yes, please have a maintenance contract: Yes / No

 11. Responsibilities for Shared or Common Areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes / No / Den't Knew If you have answered yes, please give details: b.
+Yos / No / Don't Know If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Not applicable If you have answered yes, please give details: Roof is joint with property below C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes / No / Not applicable If you have answered yes, please give details: Roof gutters downpipes C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 Yes / No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yos / No If you have answered yes, please give details: e.
+Yes / No If you have answered yes, please give details: To maintain any repairs e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-Yes / No If you have answered yes, please give details: walk round the side to get to back garden f.
+Yes / No If you have answered yes, please give details: To maintain/carry out any repairs f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-Yos / No If you have answered yes, please give details: 12.
+Yes / No If you have answered yes, please give details: 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
 Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: